Malibu Beach to Death Valley

 The Chef went for a spell by the pool whilst I caught up with some emails, typing, and more chores.

 This evening we ate egg and bacon alfresco.
 I was hoping to sit outside by the gas-powered campfire after sunset but the wind as usual got up around that time and I gave up on the idea.
 Wind has been a real problem to us one way or another ever since we’ve been in California.
 Tomorrow we will leave it behind and re-enter Nevada as we make our way back to Las Vegas the cross-over point, and the second leg of our trip.
 We will miss the fantastic scenery of California, but not the winds.

 We had several new neighbours arrive this evening, next to us we had a retired couple from Canada who are driving a 1998 class ‘A’ motorhome and are also new to RV’ing.
 They are stopping just the one night before setting off north for Reno then back home to Canada.

 LOCATION TONIGHT: Stovepipe Wells Village campground, Death Valley, CA

 Today we hiked across the desert to the sand dunes about 1½ miles away.
-We wore our sunhats, took plenty of water and I carried an extended trekking pole with the rubber tip removed for personal protection.
+We wore our sunhats, mine being a naff drovers hat on this occasion, took plenty of water and I carried an extended trekking pole with the rubber tip removed for personal protection.
 We didn’t expect to bump into anything nasty as the wildlife tends to keep out of the sun and hunt during the cooler nights; however there are sidewinder rattlesnakes, scorpions and black widow spiders here.
 Not surprisingly when we arrived at the sand dunes we had them all to ourselves, and so had a play on them like a couple of big kids as well as taking a few photographs.

 On the way back we could really feel the sun on the back of our necks despite having plenty of sun-block on, hats on and shirt collars turned up.
-Nearing the end of the walk we startled a hare which leapt out from behind a bush and ran off, and that was all the wildlife we saw.
+Nearing the end of the walk we startled a jack rabbit which leapt out from behind a bush and ran off, and that was all the wildlife we saw.